 The last time I wore an Apple Watch it made me ill.
-The Series 2 watches do not.
+The Apple Watch Series 2 models do not.

 Apple’s Watch Series 2 has been on my wrist for almost a month without causing any problems.

 You may be thinking: “So what.
 Isn’t that normal”?

 It depends on your definition of normal.
 I had a severe allergic reaction to something in Apple’s first Watch.